 Holding the post as the Lucasian professor of mathematics at Cambridge University since 1979, and as the owner of 12 honorary degrees, he was an example of the limits one can achieve when they continue to fight, regardless of the odds that stack up against success.
 Though he may have had many battles with depression, his own body and mind, his desire for a “theory of everything” always substantially surpassed his willingness to give up.

 Stephen Hawking is considered to be one of the most influential theoretical physicists of all time.
 He consistently demonstrated the true ability of willingness and desire to overcome mental and physical boundaries.
 His legacy holds countless chapters of triumph and hardship that continues to inspire young minds to pursue the ever-expanding fields of science.

 Despite having physical incapabilities with a life bound to his chair, it has helped shape his perspective and is what led him to become a hero among humanity.
 His philanthropic fights with his alma maters to include handicap accessibility has turned him into a hero in the ALS and other disability communities.
 His research and generous donations to ALS research continue to advance the race to the cure.

 Though at a glance he may appear handicapped, Hawking does not believe he has a disability, but rather he is “a scientist first, popular science writer second, and in all the ways that matter, a normal human being with the same desires, drives, dreams and ambitions as the next person.” —Stephen Hawking

 Limited by nothing but the bounds of the universe

-Though fate has confined him to a wheelchair and has stripped away his physical voice, Stephen Hawking’s word can be heard from all around the world through his challenges, his success, and his genius.
-Challenged with a unique fate and a lifespan that was not supposed to exceed past 1965 – Stephen Hawking has become a role model and visionary for countless future scientists, theorists and aspiring children alike.
+Though fate has confined him to a wheelchair and has stripped away his physical voice, Stephen Hawking's word could be heard from all around the world through his challenges, his success, and his genius.
+Challenged with a unique fate and a lifespan that was not supposed to exceed past 1965 - Stephen Hawking has become a role model and visionary for countless future scientists, theorists and aspiring children alike.